In the guide

 The CMA has also produced a series of short, animated videos help businesses understand more about the law on using unfair terms and conditions with consumers.Back to top

-The CMA has published Care Homes: Consumer law Advice for Providers, which gives care homes advice on such matters as what information they should give to potential residents, how to ensure their contract terms are not unfair, and how to handle complaints fairly.Back to top
+The CMA's Care Homes: Consumer law Advice for Providers gives care homes advice on such matters as what information they should give to potential residents, how to ensure their contract terms are not unfair, and how to handle complaints fairly.Back to top

 The CMA carried out various pieces of work on consumer law and coronavirus, particularly related to refunds.Back to top